Biological Concepts (11722.1)

 Requirements to pass the unit are as follows:

-- Module I and II, Module III, and Module IV and V Assessments must be attempted.
+- Module I, Module II,and Module III Assessments must all be attempted.

 - The Final Assessment must be attempted.